 Royal Dutch Shell agrees £47bn deal for BG Group

-The new company will be worth twice the value of BP and overtake US energy giant Chevron Corp. upon finalising the sector's biggest deal in a decade, according to Bloomberg News.
+The new company will be worth twice the value of BP and overtake US energy giant Chevron Corp. on finalising the sector's biggest deal in a decade, according to Bloomberg News.

 BG's share price, which has tumbled over the past year on plunging oil prices, soared by almost 40 percent in reaction to Wednesday's announcement.

 "The boards of Shell and BG are pleased to announce that they have reached agreement on the terms of a recommended cash and share offer to be made by Shell for the entire issued and to be issued share capital of BG," said a statement issued by the Anglo-Dutch group.

 The offer represents a premium of about 50 percent compared with BG's closing share price on Tuesday, costing Shell "approximately £47.0 billion" for its rival, the statement added.